Chuf-lco/agrismart-cea/README.md

 ## The Problem

-Small and mid-scale greenhouse operators across East Africa lack affordable tools to monitor crops, track growth cycles, and get agronomic advice.
+Small and mid-scale greenhouse farmers across East Africa lack affordable tools to monitor crops, track growth cycles, and get agronomic advice.
 Most rely on WhatsApp groups, paper logs, and expensive consultants.
 AgriSmart changes that.

 ## What It Does